How to Create Users | Yext Hitchhikers Platform

 Manually Creating Users

-To actually start creating users, you can navigate to the User Management section of Account Settings and click on the + Add User button.
+To actually start creating users, you can navigate to the Users section of Account Settings.

 After you enter the users settings, it’s time to add their Access Controls.
 To do this, click Add in the Access Controls section.

 This will open a modal where you can select the Role and Scope that you would like to apply to this user.